 Here are 5 types of timers for teachers:

 1. Online Visual Timers for Teachers

 These days I use an online timer and really feel it helps my friends better manage their time.
 Check out this Online Egg Timer.
 The counting down clock is a great tool for keeping them on task.
 I feared the visual would be distracting, but it hasn’t been a problem.
-We use it for everything from snack to guided reading.
+We use it for everything from snack time to guided reading.
 I keep it running on my desktop computer since I’m never at the desk.
 Setting the clock at the start of a lesson is one of the jobs I assign to a student.
-I like it in the full screenmode.
+I like it in fullscreen mode.